mjhea0/mjhea0.github.com/_posts/2020/2020-04-07-dockerizing-a-react-app.markdown

 ```
 node_modules
+build
+.dockerignore
+Dockerfile
+Dockerfile.prod
 ```

-This will speed up the Docker build process as our local dependencies will not be sent to the Docker daemon.
+This will speed up the Docker build process as our local dependencies inside the "node_modules" directory will not be sent to the Docker daemon.

 Build and tag the Docker image: